i-gallegos/ai-authorship-persuasion/README.md

-Repository for "AI-Generated Content and Public Persuasion: The Limited Effect of AI Authorship Labels"
+Repository for "Labeling Messages as AI-Generated Does Not Reduce Their Persuasive Effects"